CancerDataAggregator/transform/README.md

     * IDC dicom\_all.crdc\_instance\_uuid
     * all from list of cross-ref fields above
     * check for others
-* sync extracted\_data/, other processing subdirs for full inter-DC interop
 * build architecture for ingest audit trails
     * encapsulate into a single phase within each DC flow
     * includes "as stored" and "as indexed" data exposed to user